intuit/cfn-deploy/README.md

 `TEMPLATE_FILE` - Cloudformation template yaml file<br>
 `PARAMETERS_FILE` - Input parameters to the cloudformation stack as json file<br>
 `CAPABLITIES` - IAM capablities for the cloudformation stack<br>

-License
-The Dockerfile and associated scripts and documentation in this project are released under the <> License.